-- Must allow emotional support animals to reside with their owners in their residence hall room or suite once they are approved as a disability related accommodation. - Contact the ODS if any questions or concerns arise relating to emotional support animals including any additional questions regarding visitors to campus who have emotional support animals. - Report any emotional support animals who misbehave or any owners (or other individuals) who mistreat their emotional support animals to the Office of Disability Services. - Refrain from charging a fee for the emotional support animal to reside in the residence hall, but may assess fees for any damages incurred.
+- Must allow emotional support animals to reside with their owners in their residence hall room or suite once they are approved as a disability related accommodation. - Contact the OSS if any questions or concerns arise relating to emotional support animals, including any additional questions regarding visitors to campus who have emotional support animals. - Report any emotional support animals who misbehave or any owners (or other individuals) who mistreat their emotional support animals to the Office of Student Success. - Refrain from charging a fee for the emotional support animal to reside in the residence hall.
+Reserve the right to assess fees for any damages incurred. - Follow boundaries with the emotional support animal, as placed by owner.